cloudevents/spec/discovery.md

 be done.

-Additionally, when a Service with the specified `id` aleady exists, the `epoch` value MUST be updated with a larger value, indicating that the Service has been updated.
+Additionally, when a Service with the specified `id` aleady exists, the `epoch` value MUST be updated by the Discovery Endpint to a larger value, indicating that the Service has been updated.

 Note: in order to perform an "import" type of operation when the Service in question already exists and the client wishes to preserve the